Egypt·November 3 - 13 2023

 Day 4: Monday, November 6th, 2023

-Early this morning, we have the option of a hot air balloon ride over the west bank of Luxor to appreciate the sunrise view while flying over the mountains of the Valley of Kings with the monuments below us.
+Early this morning, you have the option of a hot air balloon ride over the west bank of Luxor.
+Soak in the sunrise as you float over the mountains of the Valley of Kings and gaze upon the monuments below.

-After breakfast we'll check out of our hotel and visit the Karnak temple complex which comprises a mix of crumbling temples, pylons, chapels, and other buildings.
-It's the 2nd most visited sight after the Pyramids.
-Construction began on the complex nearly 4000 years ago.
+After breakfast, we'll check out of the hotel and visit the Karnak temple complex, comprising a mix of crumbling temples, pylons, chapels, and other buildings.
+It's the second most visited site after the Pyramids.
+Complex construction started nearly 4,000 years ago.

-After Karnak we'll stop at a jewelry store that sells cartouches and lot of other well-made local products in all price ranges.
+After Karnak, we'll stop at a jewelry store that sells cartouches and lots of other well-made local products in all price ranges.

-Then we'll drive about 1 hour and check into our own Dahabiya boat where we'll be treated to a sumptuous lunch.
+We'll drive for about an hour to check into our own Dahabiya boat, where we'll be treated to a sumptuous lunch.
 Life on our own traditional Egyptian boat is sublimely relaxing.
-Watching the Nile gently glide by as we set sail is one of the highlights of this trip.
+Watching the Nile gently glide by as we sail is one of the highlights of this trip.

-Our luxurious Dahabiya sailboat is owned by an Egyptian Captain and his partner, a lovely lady from Germany.
-We’ll set our sails heading upstream to El-Hegz.
+Our luxurious Dahabiya sailboat is owned by an Egyptian captain and his partner, a lovely lady from Germany.
+We’ll set sail upstream to El-Hegz.

-This afternoon will be reserved for unpacking, resting and reading before nightfall when we’ll enjoy cocktails star gazing and dinner served onboard.
+This afternoon is reserved for unpacking, resting, and reading before nightfall when we’ll enjoy cocktails, star-gazing, and dinner onboard.

 Included